Improving Rural Care

 Woman talking to physician over tablet

-In 2016, Dr. Geoffrey Nguyen and his team at Sinai Health System started a pilot test of an IBD telemedicine program in Ontario through the Ontario Telemedicine Network.
-The goal was to show this solution could improve health outcomes by connecting Canadians with IBD living in rural areas with a gastroenterologist at an IBD centre of excellence.
+In 2016, Dr. Geoffrey Nguyen and his team at Sinai Health System launched a pilot test of an IBD telemedicine program in Ontario through the Ontario Telemedicine Network.
+The goal was to improve health outcomes for Canadians with IBD by connecting them with gastroenterologists at an IBD center of excellence.

 Support the PACE Network